IJCAI-ECAI 2026 Accepted Papers · Survey Track

 A Survey on Actionable Interpretability in Large Language Models

-Large Language Models (LLMs) have become central to modern AI, with interpretability serving as a critical means of investigating the opaque and highly nonlinear mechanisms encoded within billions of parameters and ensuring trustworthy deployment.
-However, descriptive interpretability approaches for LLMs remain largely post-hoc, illuminating model behavior without providing the actionable leverage needed to influence or adapt model behavior, thereby limiting their practical utility.
-Recent work has therefore reframed interpretability as an actionable paradigm, shifting the focus from explanation alone toward methods that connect internal mechanisms to model refinement.
-This survey reviews LLM interpretability through the lens of actionability, presenting a taxonomy of attributional, concept-based, and mechanistic approaches, along with emerging methods tailored to vision–language models (VLMs).
-We further examine how interpretability supports downstream objectives such as hallucination mitigation, model editing, fairness, and safety.
-By positioning interpretability as a pathway to better-guided LLM design and practice, this survey outlines key challenges and future directions toward trustworthy and controllable foundation models.AI Ethics, Trust, FairnesExplainability and interpretabilityAI Ethics, Trust, FairnesFairness and diversityAI Ethics, Trust, FairnesTrustworthy AI -
+Large Language Models (LLMs) have become central to modern AI, with interpretability playing an increasingly important role in investigating the opaque and complex mechanisms encoded within billions of parameters and ensuring trustworthy deployment.
+However, descriptive interpretability approaches for LLMs remain largely post-hoc, explaining model behavior without actionable guidance for model improvement, thereby limiting their practical utility.
+Recent work has therefore shifted toward actionable LLM interpretability, emphasizing methods that connect internal mechanisms to interventions and model improvement rather than explanation alone.
+This survey reviews LLM interpretability through the lens of actionability, presenting a taxonomy of attributional and mechanistic approaches, along with emerging methods tailored to vision–language models (VLMs).
+We further examine how actionable interpretability supports downstream objectives such as hallucination mitigation, knowledge editing, fairness, safety, capability and efficiency.
+By positioning actionable interpretability as a pathway for better-guided LLM design and practice, this survey outlines key challenges and future directions toward trustworthy and controllable foundation models.AI Ethics, Trust, FairnesExplainability and interpretabilityAI Ethics, Trust, FairnesFairness and diversityAI Ethics, Trust, FairnesTrustworthy AI -

 Deep Learning and Foundation Models for Weather Prediction: A Survey